 If you are one of those people who has around 200 photos of plants on the phone for no apparent reason and spends an hour and a half just deciding if you should use Sierra or Rise as your Instagram filter, then maybe you should consider enrolling in some photography courses.

-The beauty of photography is that is accessible to anyone.
+The beauty of photography is that it is accessible to anyone.
 You don’t need to have background knowledge on something or have a particular set of skills like drawing or painting to be able to take a photography class.

 Talk about going from zero to hero!